v6d-io/v6d/docs/index.rst

 Efficient data sharing
 ~~~~~~~~~~~~~~~~~~~~~~

-Vineyard shares immutable data across different systems via shared memory without extra overheads,
+Vineyard shares immutable data across different systems using shared memory without extra overheads,
-eliminating the overhead of serialization/deserialization and IO during exchanging immutable
+eliminating the overhead of serialization/deserialization and IO when exchanging immutable
 data between systems.

 Out-of-the-box data abstraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Vineyard defines a metadata-payload separated data model to capture the payload-commonalities and method-commonalities between sharable objects in different programming languages and different computing systems in an unified way.
+Vineyard defines a metadata-payload separated data model to capture the payload commonalities and method commonalities between sharable objects in different programming languages and different computing systems in a unified way.

-The interface description language :ref:`VCDL` is designed to annotate sharable members and methods and boilerplate code will be automatically generated for minimalist integration effort.
+The :ref:`VCDL` (Vineyard Component Description Language) is specifically designed to annotate sharable members and methods, enabling automatic generation of boilerplate code for minimal integration effort.

 Pluggable I/O routines
 ~~~~~~~~~~~~~~~~~~~~~~

-Many big data analytical tasks involve a significant amount of boilerplate routines for tasks
+In many big data analytical tasks, a substantial portion of the workload consists of boilerplate
-unrelated to the computation itself, such as various IO adapters, data partition strategies,
+routines that are unrelated to the core computation.
+These routines include various IO adapters,
-and migration jobs.
-Since the data structure abstraction often differs between systems, these
+data partition strategies, and migration jobs.
+Due to differing data structure abstractions across
-routines cannot be easily reused.
+systems, these routines are often not easily reusable, leading to increased complexity and redundancy.

 Vineyard provides common manipulation routines for immutable data as drivers, which extend
 the capabilities of data structures by registering appropriate drivers.
 This enables out-of-the-box